cloud66/help-old/_posts/stacks/2012-05-01-rails-stacks.md

     password: <%= ENV['POSTGRESQL_PASSWORD'] || '' %>
     database: <%= ENV['POSTGRESQL_DATABASE'] || 'dev' %>
     host: <%= ENV['POSTGRESQL_ADDRESS'] || 'localhost' %>
 {% endhighlight %}

+The default encoding used is UTF8 - but you can also specify your own, as long as it conforms with the [supported PostgreSQL encodings](http://www.postgresql.org/docs/9.3/static/multibyte.html):
+{% highlight yaml %}
+encoding: latin1
+template: template0
+{% endhighlight %}

 **Mongoid**